cwchentw/lightweight-cms/README.md

 $ git push -u origin master
 ```

-## Why not another Static Site Generator?
+## Why not simply another Static Site Generator?

 There have been more than enough static site generators currently.
 It is not ideal to reinvent one more wheel.
-Therefore, we create a dynamic one.
+Therefore, we create a CMS capable to switch between static and dynamic websites.

-Website owners prefer flat files over relational databases.
+Website owners prefer flat files over relational databases when feasible.
 Nonetheless, static sites are suboptimal for some types of websites, like a membership site or a mix of a blog and web application.
 Lightweight CMS combines the best of two worlds - PHP-powered dynamic websites with flat files written in common lightweight markup languages as contents.

 ## System Requirements